babywyrm/spring-rce-vulnerable-app/README.md

+# DEPRECATED

+This repo is not indicative of the Spring4Shell vulnerability any longer.
+The initial though was that the RCE was achieved via a "Deserialization Injection" attack vector, but it has since been discovered to use a Struts-style "Class Loader Manipulation" attack vector instead.

+For more details, please see our [blog post on Spring4Shell](https://www.lunasec.io/docs/blog/spring-rce-vulnerabilities).

 # Spring RCE example vulnerable application

 This repository contains a Spring Boot web application vulnerable to a _possible_ RCE due to [this commit](https://github.com/spring-projects/spring-framework/pull/28075/files).